ucoders/CSC201/docs/2021/Week_02.md

 * **[C-3.22]** Write a method, `shuffle(A)`, that rearranges the elements of array `A` so that every possible ordering is equally likely.
 You may rely on the `nextInt(n)` method of the `java.util.Random` class, which returns a random number between `0` and `n-1` inclusive.

+*   **[C-4.36]** Describe an efficient algorithm for finding the ten largest elements in an array of size `n`.
+What is the running time of your algorithm?